 ‘Tales From The Loop’ is a piece of art that demands a massive change in the way one consumes a story.
 Throughout its eight-episode run, the series frustrates viewers by posing mysterious questions and not answering them convincingly.
 Amongst the outlandish sci-fi happenings, there is always a humanistic story that takes center stage.
 While the character-driven drama effectively makes viewers feel tons of things, the outlandishness of the events seems senseless.

 ‘Tales From The Loop’ demands viewers to let go of the urge to make sense of things.
 It is certainly difficult to do so, and the Amazon series does not prepare viewers for it.
 Instead of providing answers, the series satisfies viewers with a cohesion of human emotions.
-Let go of meaning, and one would be rewarded with a huge pay-off.
+Let go of meaning, and one would be rewarded with a huge payoff.
 Trying to cling on to the nitty-gritty and logistics would only lead to disappointment and a failure to understand the extremely moving anthological narrative.

-Tales From The Loop Episode 8 Recap:
+Tales From The Loop Episode 8 Recap

 The final episode begins with Cole playing with his ball.
 After starting work at The Loop, Jakob has moved out.
 Cole misses him.
 At school, a teacher gives Cole a book to read.
 She tells him that he can talk to her if his recent promotion to middle school feels challenging.

 Cole and Klara hang out and click pictures.
 Klara sees someone at the top of the central building of the three giant towers.
 Later, Cole goes to see Jakob at his new home.
 Viewers ought to remember that Jakob is not really Jakob.
-It is Danny who is living inside Jakob’s body.
+Danny is living inside Jakob’s body.
 Danny had switched bodies with Jakob in the second episode of the series.
 From henceforth, the character of Danny living in Jakob’s body will be referred to as “Danny.”

 >Danny tells Cole the truth.
 He tells Cole about the robot in which Jakob’s mind/soul is.
 Cole goes to The Loop to meet Loretta, but the guard tells him that she has gone to the city.
 Then, Cole goes to the woods and finds the robot that Jakob’s mind/soul is in.
 Henceforth, the robot will be referred to as “Jakob.”
 Cole kicks the ball towards Jakob.
 Jakob kicks it back.
 Cole hugs Jakob.